 What Is Merrimack College Known For?

 - The student loan default rate at Merrimack is 4%, which is significantly lower than the national rate of 10.1%.
 That's great news for students who are worrying about paying off their student loans.

 - The highest award offered at Merrimack is the post-master's certificate.

-- A student who earns a bachelor's degree from Merrimack makes roughly $57,100 a year.
-This is 40% more than their peers from other colleges and universities.
+- Students who graduate from Merrimack with a bachelor's degree make about $57,100 a year.
+That's 40% more than those who graduate from other schools.

 - It takes the average Merrimack student 4.1 years to graduate.
 This is pretty good when compared to the national rate of 4.4 years.

 We have ranked Merrimack as #307 out of 2,587 colleges and universities in the country in our 2022 Best Colleges list.
 This puts it in the top 15% of all schools in the nation.